+Results show fairly even composition of Diptera, Coleoptera and Odonta in the majority of sampled locations.
 Changes in composition and structure of the Eel River macroinvertebrate community and historical data reflect fluctuations in populations that are typical of macroinvertebrate communities.
 Over the last year, community richness increased.
 Numerous factors contribute to population dynamics within macroinvertebrate communities with extremes of flow, from drought conditions to flooding torrents, being the overriding factor.
 Other factors include competition, predation, type and availability of submerged substrates, and the dispersal of taxa through the oviposition behavior of aerial adult forms and by downstream "drift" of immature forms.

-2.4.3 Periphyton Data, 2020
+2.4.3 Periphyton Data, 2022

-Slides deployed as artificial substrate were recovered from sample stations in June and October.
-Unfortunately the set of slides were lost in Head 2 both months and BM1 in the Spring.
+Slides deployed as artificial substrate were recovered from sample stations in June.
 Slides recovered in June were colonized with periphytic growth and were composed of many of the diatoms observed in previous years.
 Slides recovered in October were also composed of diatoms typical of periphyton.
+In addition to diatoms, the BM4 slides contained green algae.

-2.4.4 Secchi Transparency and Dominant Phytoplankton, 2020
+2.4.4 Secchi Transparency and Dominant Phytoplankton, 2022